edwardshturman/site/app/projects/dcraft.md

 d.tech continued to run Intersessions through the pandemic months, and the team kept at it.
 Our first major project after launch was a virtual graduation for the class of 2020.
 We knew it wasn't what they wanted, but we sought out to make it as special as we could.

-We wrote out, programmed (using Minecraft's "datapacks" format), and built three unique events for a night of celebration and reminiscence:
+We storyboarded, programmed (using Minecraft's "datapacks" language), and built three unique events for a night of celebration and reminiscence:

 - An escape room aboard a spaceship version of the school
 - A capture-the-flag tournament on a post-apocalyptic map
-- A scavenger hunt for relics from our previous campus
+- A scavenger hunt for relics from the Hangar

 <Spacer size={16} />